JackStouffer/jacks_standard_library/docs/jsl_core.md

 Copy the contents of `source` into `destination`.

+`destination` is modified to point to the remaining data in the buffer.
+I.E. if the entire buffer was used then `destination->length` will be `0` and `destination->data` will be pointing to the end of the buffer.

 This function is bounds checked, meaning a max of `destination->length` bytes will be copied into `destination`.

+This function also checks for

+* overlapping buffers
-This function also checks for overlapping buffers, null pointers in either `destination` or `source`, and negative lengths.
+* null pointers in either `destination` or `source`
+* negative lengths.
+* If either `destination` or `source` would overflow if their length was added to the pointer

 In all these cases, -1 will be returned.

-`destination` is modified to point to the remaining data in the buffer.
-I.E. if the entire buffer was used then `destination->length` will be `0` and `destination->data` will be pointing to the end of the buffer.

 #### Returns